MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Filtering the summarized table by the Total Sales Amount column for values greater than or equal to 15000](images/me-query-folding-basics-filter-values-greater-than.png)

-One simple way to check if the step in your query can fold back to the data source is to right-click the step and see if the **View Native Query** option is enabled or disabled / greyed out.
+One simple way to check if the step in your query can fold back to the data source is to right-click the step and see if the **View Native Query** option is enabled out or disabled / greyed.

 ![Right-clicking the last step of the query to check the View Native Query option](images/me-query-folding-basics-view-native-query.png)